AmaniEzz/SOLID-principles-Python/README.md

-# SOLID-principles-Python
+## SOLID-principles-Python

-A brief guide to understanding SOLID principles with examples using Python.
+# A brief guide to understanding SOLID principles with examples using Python.

-# Defining the SOLID principles

 ## 1. Single Responsibility
 - Make things (subsystem, classes, modules, functions, etc.) responsible for fulfilling one type of role.